brunomateus/ForEachDevice/README.md

 ## Requirements
 * adb (Android Debug Bridge) should be in system path
-* You should hava Python installed
+* You should have Python installed
 * Operational System: Linux

 ## Example of use ##